ting11222001/EY-Intake-Triage-Chatbot/NOTES.md

 **Input**
 ```
 Name     → David Chen
-Problem  → Our client cannot log into the EY client portal to view their deliverables
+Problem  → Our client cannot log into the client portal to view their deliverables
 Urgent?  → medium
 ```